 Flat Point Bullets Expand?!?…

-No secret here as seen on the post picture.
+No secret here as seen on the video thumbnail.
 These Taco Bullet’s expanded like an XTP bullet yet they deliver mass amounts of energy down range.
 Really surprised me how well it stayed intact.
 Can these be a viable hunting round?